Home Buying Steps / Process:

 Step 1 – Getting Pre-Approved Prior to Shopping for a Home

 It’s obviously important to know how much home you can afford, what type of down payment to budget for, monthly mortgage payment as well as what type of loan program you’ll be using to finance the new property.
-Inlanta Mortgage Michigan will equip you to make the most successful offer possible by ensuring that you have a property-specific Pre-Approval letter prepared for when you submit an offer.
+Guild Mortgage Inlanta Michigan will equip you to make the most successful offer possible by ensuring that you have a property-specific Pre-Approval letter prepared for when you submit an offer.

 Get a Free Guide For First-Time Homebuyers

 Certain mortgage loans have residence type, HOA, appraisal or insurance restrictions that your agent needs to be aware of prior to showing you listings.

 A personalized strategy session with one of our trusted mortgage professional should address all of your initial loan approval questions, as well as uncover any potential challenges that can complicate the entire transaction.

 Step 2 – Assembling Your Home Buying Team – Knowing The Players

 The home buying process has many steps, participating parties and potential challenges that can be overcome with the right team on your side.

 Your agent, title company, insurance agent, and lender all have important roles to play.